 Certain medications may also cause a drop in libido for men.
 Antidepressants and muscle relaxants are common causes of lowered libido in men.
 Illegal drugs can also lower a man’s libido, especially marijuana, cocaine and heroin.

-Please contact a good urologist for complete checkup and appropriate management and/or referral to endocrinologist or psychologist.
+Please contact a good urologist for a complete check up and appropriate management, and/or referral to an endocrinologist or psychologist.

-Anorgasmia is when a woman is ready for sex, aroused but fail to reach orgasm either during sexual intercourse with her partner or while performing self masturbation.
+Anorgasmia is when a woman is ready for sex, aroused but fails to reach an orgasm either during sexual intercourse with her partner or while performing self-masturbation.
 The major causes of anorgasmia include the following:

 Hyper sexuality interferes with the ability to deal with normal daily affairs and results in an inability to break a pattern of compulsive behavior.

 Also called Dyspareunia this can occur in both males and females.
-In males the most common causes are prostrate or bladder infection or in uncircumcised males the foreskin of the penis being too tight, which causes pain during erection.
+In males the most common causes are prostate or bladder infection, or in uncircumcised males the foreskin of the penis being too tight, which causes pain during erection.

-Dyspareunia in woman maybe due to vaginal dryness, use of anti histamine medication, use of tampons or water soluble lubricants, endometriosis, pelvic inflammatory disease vaginal infections, allergies to semen, powders and spermicide.
-If the physical factors responsible for Dyspareunia are not addressed, it can lead to sexual problems like erectile problems in males and vaginismus in woman.
+Dyspareunia in woman may be due to vaginal dryness, use of anti-histamine medication, use of tampons or water soluble lubricants, endometriosis, pelvic inflammatory disease, vaginal infections, allergies to semen, powders andspermicide.
+If the physical factors responsible for Dyspareunia are not addressed, it can lead to sexual problems like erectile problems in males and vaginismus in females.

-The headaches are generally caused by contractions of muscles and of blood vessels in the head neck or upper body during intercourse.
-The headaches often disappear for weeks or months at a time and than suddenly reappear.
+The headaches are generally caused by contractions of muscles and of blood vessels in the head, neck or upper body during intercourse.
+The headaches often disappear for weeks or months at a time and then suddenly reappear.